microsoft/monitors4codegen/README.md

 #### Monitor for valid number of arguments to function calls
 [src/monitors4codegen/monitor_guided_decoding/monitors/numargs_monitor.py](src/monitors4codegen/monitor_guided_decoding/monitors/numargs_monitor.py) provides the instantiation of `Monitor` class for numargs_monitor.
 It can be used to guide LMs to generate correct number of arguments to function calls.
 Unit tests, which also provide usage examples are present in [tests/monitor_guided_decoding/test_numargs_monitor_java.py](tests/monitor_guided_decoding/test_numargs_monitor_java.py).

+### Monitor for typestate specifications
+The typestate analysis is used to enforce that methods on an object are called in a certain order, consistent with the ordering constraints provided by the API contracts.
+Example usage of the typestate monitor for Rust is available in the unit test file [tests/monitor_guided_decoding/test_typestate_monitor_rust.py](tests/monitor_guided_decoding/test_typestate_monitor_rust.py).

 #### Switch-Enum Monitor
 [src/monitors4codegen/monitor_guided_decoding/monitors/switch_enum_monitor.py](src/monitors4codegen/monitor_guided_decoding/monitors/switch_enum_monitor.py) provides the instantiation of `Monitor` for generating valid named enum constants in C#.
 Unit tests for the switch-enum monitor are present in [tests/monitor_guided_decoding/test_switchenum_monitor_csharp.py](tests/monitor_guided_decoding/test_switchenum_monitor_csharp.py), which also provide usage examples for the switch-enum monitor.